 The Deputy Designated Safeguarding Lead(s) is/are:

-The Designated Safeguarding Lead who is a member of the school’s leadership team takes lead responsibility for safeguarding and child protection (including online safety) and works with the mental health leads where safeguarding concerns are linked to mental health, provides advice and support to other staff on child welfare and child protection matters, takes part in strategy discussions and inter-agency meetings, and/or supports other staff to do so, and contributes to the assessment of children.
+The Designated Safeguarding Lead who is a senior member of the school’s leadership team takes lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) and works with the mental health leads where safeguarding concerns are linked to mental health, provides advice and support to other staff on child welfare and child protection matters, takes part in strategy discussions and inter-agency meetings, and/or supports other staff to do so, and contributes to the assessment of children.
 The DSL has a significant level of responsibility and our governing body will provide the DSL additional time, funding, training, resources, and support needed to carry out the role effectively.
 Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection remains with the DSL, this lead responsibility should not be delegated.
 During term time the DSL (or a deputy) will always be available (during school hours) for staff in the school to discuss any safeguarding concerns, which may include availability via phone and/or other media in exceptional circumstances.

+DSL is responsible for ensuring that filtering and monitoring systems and processes for the School’s IT systems are in place and updated in accordance with the latest DfE guidance.

 DSL is the first point of contact for external agencies that are pursuing Child Protection investigations and co-ordinates the school’s representation at CP conferences and Core Group meetings (including the submission of written reports for conferences).
 When an individual concern/incident is brought to the notice of the Designated Safeguarding Lead, they will be responsible for deciding upon whether or not this should be reported to other agencies as a safeguarding issue.
 Where there is any doubt as to the seriousness of this concern, or disagreement between the Designated Safeguarding Lead and the member of staff reporting the concern, advice will be sought from the Deputy Designated Safeguarding Lead (DDSL) or the LA’s Strategic Lead Officer for safeguarding in education services.
 If a child is in immediate danger or is at risk of harm, a referral will be made to Southwark Multi Agency Safeguarding Hub (MASH) (or its equivalent in another LA if the child resides in a different LA) and/or the police immediately.

+DSL will exercise their duty to challenge the actions or decisions of Children’s Social Care or any other partner agency, in accordance with the Southwark Safeguarding Children Partnership (SSCP) local escalation procedures (or relevant LSCP’s escalation procedures if the child resides in a different LA), where it is believed that an individual professional or agency might not be acting in the best interest of the child concerned.

 All our staff will be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated, or being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
 It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.